SeaTurtleID2022: A long-span dataset for reliable sea turtle re-identification: Introduction

+The quality of datasets influences the objectivity of the method evaluation.
+Therefore, the dataset and its splitting should mimic a realistic scenario, i.e., the images in the \textit{query} and \textit{reference} sets should not originate from the same \textit{encounters} (burst mode in camera traps, consecutive video frames, multiple photographs taken during an encounter) and/or capture unknown identities.
+Other \textit{factors}, e.g., different locations, image capture conditions, and images that reflect changes in animal appearances over time, are also vital.
+For reference see Figure\,\ref{fig:change_patterns}.

-Without timestamps, datasets can be split into reference and query sets only randomly.
-Thus, images in reference and query sets might share similar factors, and methods for animal re-identification may focus on factors of a particular encounter instead of learning an inner representation of each individual.
-Therefore, random splits are expected to lead to an overestimation of the generalisation ability of the methods to recognise individuals in future encounters.
-In other words, a random split implicitly assumes that one will encounter the same factors in the future, which is highly unrealistic.
+Typically, images produced during one \textit{encounter} share the same factors as the encounter lasts for a short period.
+The most efficient way to indicate different encounters and factors in a dataset is by including the capture date and time in metadata, i.e., \textit{timestamps}.
+Without knowing the time of the observation, datasets are often split into reference and query sets exclusively randomly.
+Therefore, images in training and test sets often originate from the same encounter/observation, representing unwanted training-to-test data leakage.
+This might result in overfitting to factors of a particular encounter instead of learning an inner representation of each individual.
+Thus, a random split implicitly assumes that one will encounter the same factors in the future, which is highly unrealistic.
 On the other hand, timestamps allow for time-aware splits, where images from a time period are all in either the reference or the query set.
-This leads to a more realistic case when new factors are encountered in the future.
-Moreover, if an animal dataset has a long enough time span (difference of last and first date), it allows investigating ageing individuals, a crucial aspect for long-living species.
+This leads to a more realistic case in which new factors are encountered in the future.

-The survey in \cite{wildlife_datasets} showed that from 30 public animal datasets only 5 contain timestamps; see Table\,\ref{table:datasets}.
-From those, Cows2021 and GiraffeZebraID span only one month, and WhaleSharkID includes timestamps for only 9\% of photographs.
-This leaves only two wildlife datasets with timestamps that, however, have a span of at most two years.

-To address this gap, we introduce a novel dataset with photographs of loggerhead sea turtles (\textit{Caretta caretta}) -- the \textit{SeaTurtleID}.
-The dataset was collected over 12 years, and it consists of 7774 high-resolution photographs of 400 unique individuals, all containing timestamps.
-For the sake of reproducibility and with the aspiration to make it a benchmark dataset for evaluating and comparing automated re-identification algorithms, we make our dataset publicly available.\footnote{\url{www.kaggle.com/wildlifedatasets/SeaTurtleID}} We also accompany it with timestamps, full annotations, labelling bounding boxes and segmentation masks of the unique identifying features of the animals (facial polygonal scales).
-To our best knowledge, this is the longest-spanned public wild animal dataset for which timestamps are provided and the only public dataset of sea turtles with photographs captured in the wild.
-We also stress that this dataset is actively expanded on a yearly basis, and a plethora of ecological studies have been based on it \cite{Schofield_2020,schofield2017aerial,Papafitsoros_2016,Schofield_2022,Papafitsoros_polyandry_2022,Papafitsoros_Adam_Schofield_2022,papafitsoros_2021}.